ILIIH/trip_planner_RPA/README.md

 ## **4. Software architecture overview:**

-On a high-level view of the architecture of our robot, you can see that there are 7 feature sub-modules, each of which corresponds to one sprint.
+High-level architecture.
+Our robot, you can see that there are 7 feature sub-modules, each of which corresponds to one sprint.
 Separately, Dispatcher and Performer were developed for each of the modules.

 Core Modeule .
 As you can see from the diagram, it is the most independent module which contains 2 layers: